 Determine the appropriate governance—the parameters for where, when, how, and how often you’ll make each decision—based on stakeholder involvement needs and decision complexity and stick to consistent processes on an ongoing basis.

 Decision-making forums are key tools of governance by which leaders control where and how decisions are made.
-Clarifying the focus, frequency, and method of decision-making forums—and how to change them over time—creates predictability and stability that can anchor leadership teams in times of uncertainty.
+Clarifying the focus, frequency, and method for how you’ll process information, identify knowledge gaps, and make and communicate decisions creates predictability and stability that can anchor leadership teams in times of uncertainty.
 Regular forums also provide an opportunity to evaluate the impact of key decisions and reassess them in light of new information.

 A common misconception is that governance and disciplined decision-making processes create bureaucracy.
 In truth, they don’t if they are appropriate in focus and number.
-Here are some tips to help you keep governance in check:
+To keep governance in check:

-In the end, being bold and decisive in a crisis comes down to having clear decision-making roles and processes.
-We believe these are the most important points to be clear on:
+In the end, being bold and decisive in a crisis comes down to an organization’s ability to intentionally determine:

 Leadership teams that get clear on these three things will operate more effectively in a quickly changing world.
-While they won’t be immune to the challenges of today, they will be better equipped to adapt to whatever the future holds.
-Taking bold and decisive action to help their teams navigate uncertainty will help companies emerge stronger in the “new normal” that awaits.
+While you won’t be immune to the challenges of today, you will be better equipped to adapt to whatever the future holds.
+Taking bold and decisive action to help your team navigate uncertainty will help you emerge stronger in the “new normal” that awaits.

 To discuss how your organization is navigating its decision-making during challenging times, contact us today.